akalmykov/wp-content-copy-protection/readme.txt

 Contributors:      RSPublishing
 Donate link:       https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HZWQXQCBC77ZY
-Tags:              protection, copyright, theft, no right click, content protection, image protection, image protect, photo, security, copy protection, protect blog, plagiarism
+Tags:              protection, copyright, theft, no right click, content protection, image protection, image protect, video protect, security, copy protection, protect blog, plagiarism
 Requires at least: 2.5
 Tested up to:      4.1.1
-Stable tag:        1.1.4
+Stable tag:        1.1.4.1
 License:           GPLv2 or Later
 License URI: 	   http://www.gnu.org/licenses/gpl-2.0.html

-The WP Content Copy Protection plugin uses aggressive techniques in protecting your valuable online content (text, source, images) from being stolen.
+The WP Content Copy Protection plugin uses aggressive techniques in protecting your online content (text, source, images, video and audio) from being stolen.

 == Description ==

 WP Content Copy Protection is a simple, yet aggressive plugin that uses multiple, aggressive techniques in protecting your content from being stolen.
-Some of the most common copy methods (via mouse, keyboard and browser), such as right-click, image dragging/saving, text selection/drag/drop, source code viewing and keyboard copy shortcuts, such as CTRL A, C, X, U, S, and P are disabled with this plugin (to name but a few).
+Some of the most common copy methods (via mouse, keyboard and browser), such as right-click, image dragging/dropping/saving, text selection/drag/drop, source code viewing, right click/saving of default video and audio embeds, and keyboard copy shortcuts, such as CTRL A, C, X, U, S, and P are disabled with this plugin (to name but a few).

-This is a plugin with teeth - an absolute must for any business owner, blogger and WordPress site owner who is serious about protecting his online content!
-Simple, effective, lightweight!
-This is by far the most affective content copy protection plugin you will come across.
+This is a plugin with teeth - and an absolute must for any business owner, blogger and WordPress site owner who is serious about protecting his online content!
+Simple, effective, lightweight and non resource-intensive!
+This is by far the most affective content copy protection plugin you will come across, for WordPress.

 **Basic Features**

-* Disables context menu (right click)
+* Disables right click context menu on all text and images
-* Context menu is only clickable on HREFs
-* Disables text selection and browser copy functions
+* Disables text selection and mouse/keyboard/browser copy functions
 * Disables text and image drag/drop/saving function on PC and mobile devices
+* Disables right click and save function on default video and audio embeds
 * Javascript validation (displays error message when Javascript is disabled)
-* Disables keyboard copy (CTRL A, C, X, U, P and S) - Windows OS
+* Disables keyboard copy hotkeys (CTRL A, C, X, U, P and S) - Windows OS
 * Disables f-key command for accessing developer tools
 * Uses compressed Javascript (increases load speed and reduces http requests)
 * The image link URL is automatically removed and defaulted to the 'none' setting (basic image protection)